 DM- What has the no gi trainings added to your gi training?

-Gregor- I think that the guard passing becomes better and the
+Gregor- I think that the guard passing becomes better and theability to take the back as well.

 DM- Did you find it hard to train without the gi in thebegining?